Cizikas, Varlamov lead Islanders to 4-3 win over Capitals

+WASHINGTON (AP) — Casey Cizikas just might pull off another 20-goal season with more efforts similar to the one Tuesday against Washington.

-WASHINGTON (AP) — Casey Cizikas scored twice for the first time this season and Tom Kuhnhackl had the go-ahead goal and the New York Islanders earned a 4-3 victory over the Washington Capitals on Tuesday.
+The fourth-line center scored his seventh and eighth goals for his first multi-goal game of the season, Tom Kuhnhackl had the go-ahead score and the New York Islanders earned a 4-3 victory over the Washington Capitals.

+Cizikas’ 20 goals last season more than doubled his previous high of nine from 2014-15.
+Islanders coach Barry Trotz isn’t depending on that kind of production from a player who averages less than 15 minutes of ice time.
+But he’d take it.

+“That’s a big jump,” Trotz said of Cizikas’ last season.
+“Twenty is pretty hard, especially with no power-play time.
+That’s pretty impressive.
+All that being said, if he plays Cizikas hockey, he’s going to have good success.”

-Former Capitals goalie Semyon Varlamov stopped 36 shots in the victory, helping former Washington coach Barry Trotz remain perfect in three return trips to D.C. since coaching them to the 2018 Stanley Cup.
+Former Capitals goalie Semyon Varlamov stopped 36 shots in the victory, helping Trotz remain perfect in three return trips to D.C. since he coached Washington to the 2018 Stanley Cup.

 Brock Nelson also scored in the first period for the Islanders, who won their second straight to close a three-game road trip.